-The PCI-DAS6030 and PCI-DAS6032 boards provide the capability of inter-board synchronization between boards in the PCI-DAS6000 family.
+The PCI-DAS6052 board provides the capability of inter-board synchronization between boards in the PCI-DAS6000 family.
 There are five trigger/strobes and a synchronizing clock provided on a 14-pin header.
 The following signals are available:

 - DS A/D START TRIGGER

 - DS A/D STOP TRIGGER

 - DS A/D CONVERT

 - DS D/A UPDATE

 - DS D/A START TRIGGER

 - SYNC CLK